ekchew/automator_util/README.md

     ${HOME}/Library/Preferences/com.my_domain.example.json

-The next action is an Ask for Text requessting that the user enter their name.
+The next action is an Ask for Text requesting that the user enter their name.
 The default name should read `your name` the first time the workflow is run.

 The last action is another Run Shell Script.
 This time, it executes `set_pref.py` instead: